IkigaiLabsETH/kaipulse/VOLTAGE_ISSUE.md

 ---

+## Certificate Handling Update
+We've simplified our certificate handling based on Voltage's use of CA certificates:

+- Removed explicit certificate usage since Voltage nodes use browser-trusted CA certificates
+- Updated all `getLnd()` functions to use an empty string for the `cert` field
+- Maintained the existing REST API fallback which was already correctly not using certificates
+- Removed unused `VOLTAGE_LND_CERT` environment variable references

+This change aligns with Voltage's documentation and should improve connection reliability by:
+- Simplifying the authentication process
+- Reducing potential points of failure
+- Leveraging browser-trusted certificates for REST API calls
+- Maintaining compatibility with both gRPC and REST interfaces

+The changes have been applied to:
+- `/api/lightning/balance/route.ts`
+- `/api/lightning/pay/route.ts`
+- `/api/lightning/create-invoice/route.ts`

+---

 ## Next Actions
 - [ ] Restart the node from the Voltage dashboard and monitor for successful peer connections.
 - [ ] Verify network/firewall settings to ensure the node can reach DNS seeds and peers.